PhD - The minimum guaranteed funding is $19,000 per year for 48 months.

 For this level of funding the assumption is made that students will TA in ENSC undergraduate courses in both years for MES and 4 years for PhD.

 TA assignments will be made according to the four level preference system outlined in the Collective Agreement for PSAC Local 901 which covers Teaching Assistants and Teaching Fellows.
-ENSC courses offered and details about the number of TA positions available in each course will be posted on the School website.
+ENSC courses offered and details about the number of TA positions available in each course will be posted on the Careers Tab on the School website.

 Select Job Postings.